 Your job as the manager of the During Unit is to provide the best possible customer journey possible.
 From the time you are handed that new customer, until the time they no longer are considered a customer, that is all you.

 In some businesses, the During Unit is a short period of time.
-For example, if you sell cars, you find the customer a car, do the paperwork and watch them drive away.
+For example, if you sell cars, you find a car for the customer, do the paperwork and watch them drive away.
 In other businesses, a customer will be a customer for years….or for life!
-For example, perhaps you sell a subscription service or maybe you are a tax preparer.
+For example, if you sell an ongoing subscription service, you will have a long During Unit.

 Regardless of how long they are in your During Unit, you are responsible for making their time with you smooth and pleasant.